Citizen is the core company of a Japanese conglomerate, Citizen Watch Co. Ltd., that is currently based in Tokyo, Japan.

-Currently, it owns a number of well-known watch brands including, but not limited to, Frédérique Constant, Bulova and La Joux-Perret.
+Currently, the parent company owns a number of well-known watch brands including, but not limited to, Alpina, Frédérique Constant, Bulova and La Joux-Perret.
 As such, it is manufacturing a wide variety of watches – tuning-fork watches, Swiss watches, watch with jewels and even electrical ones.

 In addition to these, it has also been producing calculators and small electronic organizers.
 There are also handheld televisions and computer printers bearing the Citizen brand name.

 In the 1980s, there were handheld electronic games released under the Q&Q brand, a subsidiary of Citizen.
 By 1990s, it produced notebook computers in Japan in partnership with Compaq Computer Corporation.
 Said computers were marketed under the partner’s name.

 Citizen Watch Co.
 Ltd. started in 1918 with the name Shokosha Watch Research Institute.

 The first pocket watch bearing the name “Citizen” was produced in 1924.
 It was the then Mayor of Tokyo, Mr. Shimpei Goto who named the watch as such with the vision that the watch, a luxury item during those time, would become widely available to the general public in every part of the world.